arif-hakim/imbee-messenger/README.md

 # Imbee Messenger

-A notification service using Firebase Cloud Messaging (FCM) and RabbitMQ.
+A notification service using Firebase Cloud Messaging (FCM), RabbitMQ, and MySQL.

 ## Prerequisites